PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 19:12:16
+Last updated: 2024-04-05 19:12:49
-Random Quote: Among all the games that kids played back then, it was the most physical and violent. - Seong Gi-hun
+Random Quote: When the sun has set, no candle can replace it.  -  Loras Tyrell